shellbro/ansible-role-base/README.md

 base
 ====

-Ansible role that provides base configuration for Fedora and CentOS.
+Ansible role that provides base configuration for Fedora and CentOS 7.

 Requirements
 ------------